Debens/gatsby-plugin-scss-typescript/README.md

 ## Usage

 1. Include the plugin in your `gatsby-config.js` file.
-2. Write your SCSS and require or import them as normal.
+2. Write your SCSS and import them as normal.

 ```javascript
 // in gatsby-config.js
 plugins: ['gatsby-plugin-scss-typescript'];
 ```

+Only files that include the `.module.scss` extensions shall be treated as module files, and hence have typings generated. `.scss` files shall be loaded using the regular [css-loader](https://github.com/webpack-contrib/css-loader).

 ## Options